 The two upper jaw bones and the horizontal plate of the palatine bone (lamina horizontalis) form the hard palate, which results in the median palatine suture in the sagittal orientation and the transverse palatine suture in the transverse orientation.
 The palatum molle consists of rough connective tissue and ends in the uvula.

-The human tongue (lingua) is anatomically divided into three parts: the root of the tongue (radix linguae), the body of the tongue (corpus linguae), and the tip of the tongue (apex linguae).
+The human tongue (lingua) is divided anatomically into three parts: the root of the tongue (radix linguae), the body of the tongue (corpus linguae), and the tip of the tongue (apex linguae).

-It carries the gustatory organ (organum gustus) and plays a role in processes like chewing, speaking, and swallowing.
-Therefore, the tongue consists of skeletal muscles, which allow large flexibility.
+It carries the gustatory organ (organum gustus) and plays a role in processes such as chewing, speaking, and swallowing.
+Therefore, the tongue consists of skeletal muscles, which allow flexibility.
 Most of the tongue muscles are attached to the plate of connective tissue under the tongue referred to as the lingual aponeurosis.
 There is a distinction between inner and outer tongue muscles.
 The outer muscles connect the tongue to the surrounding structures and consist of the genioglossus, the hyoglossus, the styloglossus, and the palatoglossus muscle.

 The inner tongue muscles carry blind endings and beginnings, without a real origin or insertion.
-They consist of verticalis linguae muscle, the superior longitudinal muscle, the inferior longitudinal muscle, and the transverse lingual muscle.
+They consist of the verticalis linguae muscle, the superior longitudinal muscle, the inferior longitudinal muscle, and the transverse lingual muscle.

 Note: All tongue muscles are innervated by the hypoglossal nerve (cranial nerve XII) except for the palatoglossus muscle!
 The vagus nerve innervates this muscle.